rei/rei-cedar-vue-2/README.md

 The config (__backstop.js__) looks through `src/` for all __*.backstop.js__ files and turns them into the proper json format for backstop.
 A backstop scenario object is generated for each _selector_ in the array.

 If you want to test states (i.e. hover) you can create another backstop file that has an `onReadyScript`.
-These scripts use [casperjs] (http://docs.casperjs.org/en/latest/).
+These scripts use [casperjs](http://docs.casperjs.org/en/latest/).

 Casper scripts live in `backstop_data > casper_scripts`